The Importance of ‘Loss of Business Income’ for Your Short-Term Rental

 Loss of Income is a commercial coverage, so you’ll need to seek out a policy that offers commercial level protection for your short-term rental.

-A policy such as we offer at Proper, is specifically designed for this.
-Our policy is custom written for short-term rentals as a commercial/homeowners hybrid, so not only do you get the added benefit of commercial coverages like Commercial Liability and Loss of Business income, but, if the property is also your primary home, we’re able to include Loss of Use protection as well.
+Proper Insurance’s policy is specifically designed for this.
+Our policy is custom written for short-term rentals as a commercial/homeowners hybrid, so not only do you get the added benefit of commercial coverages like Commercial Liability and Loss of Business Revenue but, if the property is also your primary home, we’re able to include Loss of Use protection as well.

-Alternatively, we’re happy to provide a free coverage comparison or answer any questions you may have about Proper and our Lloyd’s of London policy.
+Alternatively, we’re happy to provide a free coverage comparison or answer any questions you may have about Proper Insurance’s unmatched comprehensive coverage.